 We need the personal data we ask you to provide at registration, and failure to provide this data may cause you not to be registered as a student at the University of Portsmouth.

-Only those staff within the University who need to have access to the data you provide at registration, in order to administrate your education will have access.
+Only those staff within the University who need to have access to the data you provide at registration, in order to administrate your education, will have access.
 Therefore, staff within the service departments of the Department of Student and Academic Administration, Finance and the Library will have access to your data, as will administrative and academic staff within the academic schools and departments in which you study.
+However, if concerns about your welfare have been raised with a member of staff, that individual may share your data with the University’s Student Support Services team in order to help provide you with support.

 Staff within the Careers and Employability Service and the Marketing Department will also have access to your data.
-If you do not wish to receive communications from these services (emails or text messages) you may either unsubscribe from receiving them at any time or contact the University’s Data Protection Officer (details for whom are given at the top of this Statement) to ask for your details to be removed from any contact lists.
+If you do not wish to receive communications from these services (emails or text messages) you may either unsubscribe from receiving them at any time or contact the University’s Data Protection Officer to ask for your details to be removed from any contact lists.

 - We will share your contact details, student number, course and study details with the University of Portsmouth’s Students’ Union (UPSU) in order to help UPSU to communicate with you, and to target those communications, effectively.
-We will also share with, and request data from, UPSU in relation to ethnicity, gender and disability for statistical planning purposes – this information will not be used to make any decisions about an individual.
+We will also share with, and request data from, UPSU in relation to ethnicity, gender and disability for statistical planning purposes – this information will not be used to make any decisions about an individual although it may be used to appropriately target messages around initiatives.
 This data sharing is covered by an Operational Agreement between the University and UPSU, available from the Data Protection Officers of both organisations.

-- If you are a student registered with the University, but studying with the International College Portsmouth (ICP), the University will hold your student details, and will share that data with ICP, in order for ICP to be able to administer your education at that organisation.
+- If you are a student registered with the University, but studying with the International College Portsmouth (ICP), the University will share your student data with ICP, in order for ICP to be able to administer your education at that organisation.

 - We are legally required to pass some data to government education departments, the Quality Assurance Agency (QAA), and to representatives of those bodies such as auditors.

-- If you have applied for accommodation in halls, we will, where appropriate, share your application details with Unite Students, the private company that operates Trafalgar, Margaret Rule, Rosalind Franklin Halls and Greetham Street Halls, or The Student Housing Company, that operates Catherine House, for accommodation allocation and management of the accommodation agreement
+- If you have applied for accommodation in halls, we will, where appropriate, share your application details with Unite Students, the private company that operates Trafalgar, Margaret Rule, Rosalind Franklin Halls and Greetham Street Halls, or Yugo, that operates Catherine House, for accommodation allocation and management of the accommodation agreement.

 - We are required to provide data to the Office for Students (OfS) or to other bodies acting on the OfS’s behalf.
 One such example would be where the University is required to provide student contact details for the National Student Survey.